MicrosoftDocs/learn/learn-pr/wwl-azure/migrate-to-devops/includes/1-introduction.md

 ## Prerequisites

  -  Understanding of what DevOps is and its concepts.
- -  Familiarity with Agile software development and core software development principles is helpful but is not necessary.
+ -  Familiarity with DevOps tools is helpful but is not necessary.
  -  Beneficial to have experience in an organization that delivers software.